Skip to content

 Overview

 Most performance work drifts in one of two directions.
-It becomes generic athlete programming with little relation to the game model, or it becomes fragmented internal work that depends too heavily on whoever happens to be carrying it that season.
+It becomes generic athlete programming with little relation to the game model, or it becomes strong internal work that depends too heavily on whoever happens to be carrying it that season.

 The question is not whether the work is hard enough.
 The question is whether it is moving in one direction.